benhamill/tone-emoji/README.md

 ## What's included?

-In an effort not to overwhelm, we focused on what we thought would be the most widely useful indicators, so we include 10 in version 2.0:
+In an effort not to overwhelm, we focused on what we thought would be the most widely useful indicators, so we include 12 in this version:
 * /gen (genuine)
 * /hj (half joking)
 * /ij (inside joke)